georust/rinex/README.md

 RINEX-Cli
 =========

-`rinex-cli` is our main application, build it with no extra features to obtain its smallest forms.
+`rinex-cli` is our main application, build it without any features to obtain its smallest form.
-Other options available:
+The available options are:

 - `kml`: allows formatting PPP solutions as KML tracks
 - `gpx`: allows formatting PPP solutions as GPX tracks